 Why are some ceramics not microwave safe?

 Some ceramics vessels have glazes containing lead and are not safe to use with food as the lead can leach into food during microwaving.
+Ceramics with trims that are metallic or have a layer or parts containing metal can spark in the microwave and risk creating a fire that would harm the appliance.

 Is a ceramic mug microwaveable?